Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Humanistic theories of personality place a strong emphasis on free will and individual experience in the development of one's personality.
 According to these theories, individuals have the ability to shape their own destinies and make choices that impact their personal growth and development.
 This emphasis on free will suggests that individuals are not simply products of their environment or genetics, but rather active agents in creating their own unique experiences and identities.

 Key humanist theorists include Carl Rogers and Abraham Maslow.
-Rogers emphasized the importance of self-awareness, self-acceptance, and empathy in the development of one's personality.
+Rogers emphasised the importance of self-awareness, self-acceptance, and empathy in the development of one's personality.
 He believed that individuals have an innate capacity for growth and self-improvement, but that this growth can be hindered by conditions of worth imposed by society.
 Maslow, on the other hand, developed the concept of the hierarchy of needs, which identifies a series of innate needs that must be met in order for individuals to reach their full potential.

 Types of Personality Theories